 Mend information on OSS licences includes licence type, copyright, handling of patents and royalties, linking requirements, and compliance with free and open source software norms.
 Mend’s experts have conducted an analysis of many licence types and defined risk scores to help developers easily assess risks associated with a particular licence.
 The primary score is the Copyright risk score calculated based on several factors (Risk Score Attribution [Mend_RSA]).
 Its purpose is to quantify, on a linear scale, the degree of loss of exclusive control over the code using a library or source code governed by that licence.
 The Copyright risk score is, therefore, more suitable for commercial organisations wanting to quantify or audit the level of exclusivity over their software assets and associated risks than it is for a software project willing to share, or interested in sharing, the code they developed.
 Since low values of this score, associated with the colour green, generally correspond to permissive licences, while high values, associated with red, correspond to strong copyleft licences, it can be used to quickly identify and assess the present licences.
 Licences are also quantified in terms of copyleft (no, partial, full) and linking (non-viral, dynamic, viral).
 There is also a Patent and Royalty risk score and a related attribute that indicates whether the software under the described licence is royalty-free (yes, conditional, no).

 Mend can integrate with development environments and with build tools.
 It can be incorporated into a continuous integration (CI) pipeline, triggering scans with each commit in host repositories such as GitHub [GitHub], GÉANT GitLab [GN_GitLab] and Bitbucket [GN_Bitbucket].
-GÉANT already uses Bamboo [GN_Bamboo] as the CI/CD software between the host repository and Mend (details in Automated Mend scans with Bamboo [Wiki_MendASB]).
+GÉANT already uses Bamboo [GN_Bamboo] as the CI/CD software between host repositories and Mend (details in Automated Mend scans with Bamboo [Wiki_MendASB]).

 Mend’s functionality, originally tailored for commercial organisations and projects, is gradually moving towards licence compatibility checks more suitable for use within OSS projects.
 However, developers and project leaders still need to familiarise themselves with it and with licence peculiarities and limitations.